 - 1. Beneficial Insect Habitat: Developing cover crops or other plant mixes and locations to provide habitat (refuges) that keep populations of native beneficial insects living on the farm ready to attack crop pests as they occur. - 2.
 Alternative Crops/Animals: Developing alternative crops, animals or products that help a producer's operation become more economically sustainable.
 These projects must be at least as environmentally sustainable as the existing crops, animals or products they supplement or replace. - 3.
 Organic Agriculture: Projects that address the production, distribution, marketing and consumption of organic farm products.
-This includes farmers

-- adding value to organic products.
-Research into farming systems and practices that make use of on-farm biological cycles for soil, plant and pest management are accepted. - 4.
+This includes farmers adding value to organic products, and research into farming systems and practices that make use of on-farm biological cycles for soil, plant and pest management are accepted. - 4.
 Sustainable Marketing Projects: Developing markets for existing or alternative crops, animals or products. - 5.
 Sustainable Grazing Systems: Use of native grass species and/or plant or animal management systems to make grazing systems more sustainable. - 6.
 Soil Organic Matter Building/Protection/Management: Projects that increase the sustainability of farming systems by developing soil organic matter and soil biota. - 7.
+Natural Resources/Conservation/Water Quality: Projects that increase the sustainability of farming systems using methods that support natural resources, enhance environmental conservation or improve water quality.

-Increasing Sustainability of Existing Farming Practices: Any practice or system that increases the sustainability of an existing farming practice.
-The results should be able to be used by other farmers. - 8.
-Appropriate Technology: Projects that develop a device or piece of machinery that promotes sustainable agriculture and can't be purchased off the shelf.
-The device or machinery must have application for farmers/ranchers, be able to be built by them and enable them to operate more sustainably. - 9.
-Agroforestry: Projects that demonstrate and quantify the feasibility of establishing agroforestry in the region.
+- 8. Increasing Sustainability of Existing Farming Practices: Any practice or system that increases the sustainability of an existing farming practice.
+The results should be able to be used by other farmers. - 9.
+Appropriate Technology: Projects that support agricultural technology, or develop a device or piece of machinery that promotes sustainable agriculture and can't be purchased off the shelf.
+The device or machinery must have application for farmers/ranchers, be able to be built by them and enable them to operate more sustainably. - 10.
+Agroforestry: Projects that demonstrate and quantify the feasibility of establishing agroforestry in the region. - 11.
+Socio-economic/Community: Projects pertaining to impacts of sustainable agriculture in rural and urban communities in the social sciences realm.
+This can include topics from such disciplines as economics, sociology, anthropology, geography, history, philosophy, political science, and psychology.